-CLOSING THE INEQUALITY GAP - ADDRESSING THE CLIMATE EMERGENCY - DELIVERING VALUE FOR MONEY ngagement with residents and our partners has played a key role in development of the Greener Places Strategy and Action Plan, and the ■ Greener Places Equality and Diversity Impact Assessment and Action Plan (EqIA).
+CLOSING THE INEQUALITY GAP - ADDRESSING THE CLIMATE EMERGENCY - DELIVERING VALUE FOR MONEY ngagement with residents and our partners has played a key role in shaping early development of the Greener Places Strategy and Action ■ Plan, and the Greener Places Equality and Diversity Impact Assessment and Action Plan (EqIA).
+This includes work to co-identify issues and produce solutions to improve access to, management of, and broaden engagement in public open spaces and the wider environment, and to influence design considerations for green infrastructure within new communities.
+Identifying ways to improve our communications to widen and increase engagement is a key part of this work together.
+This approach of co-production and review of progress, priorities and actions will continue as the Strategy is implemented.